erniebrodeur/pushover/README.md

 ### CLI:

-To send a message.
-This will override any saved information available.
+To send a message, this will not check the save file.

-		$ pushover -u user_token -a app_key message is the rest of the cli.
+		% pushover -u user_token -a app_key message is the rest of the cli.

+#### Saving user and application.

 You can also save and use stored information.
 The username/application are titles.
 They can be anything you want to reference them.

 User:

-		$ pushover -u user_token --save-user username
+		% pushover -u user_token --save-user email@somewhere.net

 Application:

-		$ pushover -a app_key --save-user application
+		% pushover -a app_key --save-app myApp

-This will allow you to do:

-		$ pushover -a new_app -u username message body.

-If you don't supply any credentials, and it has them saved, it will use the first set saved.
-This allows for a completely lazy mode ```pushover message body here``` for sending without having to constantly specify credentials.

 Delete coming soon.

+Now, you can use these to send messages instead of having to remeber the key:

+		% pushover -a myApp -u email@somewhere.net Hello from somewhere!

+If you don't supply the application or user name, it will use the first one in the save file.

+		% pushover so now I can just send an app.

+#### Optional components

+Title is optional and can be supplied with ```--(t)itle "Here is a long title"```.

+Config file can be specified on the cli with ```--(c)config_file```

+Priority and devices coming soon.

 ## Testing